Is Delta-8 THC Legal in Arizona? (April 2023 Update)

 The Future of Delta 8 THC in Arizona

-If the Senate Bills pass, then delta 8 will be treated the same was as a recreational cannabis product in Arizona.
-Which means you’ll only be able to buy it from licensed shops.
+The only change that I can see happening is that the state might pass laws to treat delta-8 THC the same way as a recreational cannabis product in Arizona.
+If that happens, you can only buy it from licensed shops.
 But we’ll have to wait and see what happens.

 Leave a Comment